 Overview of Qt Installer Framework

 The Qt Installer Framework provides a set of tools and utilities to create installers once, and deploy them across all the supported desktop Qt platforms without rewriting the source code.
-The installers will have the native look and feel on the platform where they are run: Linux, Microsoft Windows, and OS X.
+The installers will have the native look and feel on the platform where they are run: Linux, Microsoft Windows, and macOS.

 The Qt Installer Framework tools generate installers with a set of pages that guide the users during the installation, update, or uninstallation process.
 You provide the installable content and specify information about it, such as the name of the product and the installer and the text for the license agreement.